A refined variant of Hartley convolution: algebraic structures, spectral radius and related issues: Introduction

 \subsection{Organization}

 This paper is organized into five sections.
-In Section \ref{botro}, we prove two auxiliary lemmas.
-The first provides an estimate for the kernel function \eqref{eq2.2} associated with $\underset{\mathscr{H}}{\ast}$-convolution, while the second lemma establishes a Riemann--Lebesgue type for the $\mathscr H$-transform \eqref{eq1.3}.
-Both play an essential role in preparing the ground for the proofs of the main results later on.
+In Section \ref{botro}, we prove some auxiliary lemmas.
+First, we discuss the validity of the conditions to ensure the non-degeneracy of kernel function in \eqref{eq1.3} and demonstrate a lemma for the injectivity of $\mathscr{H}$-transform.
+The second lemma establishes a Riemann--Lebesgue type lemma for \eqref{eq1.3}, while the third lemma provides an estimate for the kernel \eqref{eq2.2} associated with $\underset{\mathscr{H}}{\ast}$-convolution.
+All three play an essential role in preparing the ground for the proofs of the main results later on.
 As outlined in the Abstract, the primary contributions of this paper are presented in Section~\ref{sec2} and Section~\ref{sec3}.
 Finally, Section~\ref{sec4} is devoted to exploring the applicability of the convolution structure~\eqref{eq2.1} to the solvability of certain heat source problems and Fredholm integral equations.
-This analysis relies on the theoretical framework developed in the preceding sections and makes essential use of the Wiener–Lévy invertibility criterion for $\mathscr H$-algebra, together with related convolution inequalities.
+This analysis relies on the theoretical framework developed in the preceding sections and makes essential use of the Wiener–Lévy invertibility criterion for $\mathscr H$-algebras, and together with related convolution inequalities.